← Home

 Much of this data doesn't update often.
 For example, seeing the quantity of scheduled messages proved to be far less helpful than seeing the content of the messages themselves.

-For the reasons listed above, I ditched the modular layout made new components that provided more informational and navigational utility to the page, or better helped new users familiarize themselves with the Volta platform.
+I ditched the modular layout and crafted new components that provided more informational and navigational utility to the page and better helped new users familiarize themselves with the Volta platform.
+This redesign was shipped after close collaboration with my PM, Volta stakeholders, and developers:

 Image